redxaxder/7DRL2023/plans.md

     - some opposing NPCs, some alliances/grudges
     - key NPCs have extra alliances
     - extra opposition
+  - agressive trait: forcibly initiates dance with player
+  - patron trait: will never cause a scandal with player. no suspicion guage

 ambitious extras:
   - choice of which dance to go to each night